UniversalDependencies/docs/_u-overview/typos.md

 UD has two mechanisms capable of capturing that two words are not separated by whitespace: the `SpaceAfter=No` attribute in MISC, and multi-word tokens.
 The former is considered low-level and it is normally used between a word and a punctuation node.
 The latter is intended for situations where two real words are merged into one, but it is assumed that these cases adhere to regular rules of the grammar, i.e., they are not arbitrary errors.
 Also, the format of multi-word token annotation is technically more complex because it allows for non-concatenative fusions.
 For the annotation of poorly edited text, the low-level `SpaceAfter` attribute seems quite suitable.

 As with `Typo=Yes` and `CorrectForm=X`, it is desirable to indicate that the space is missing by error.
 Therefore, `SpaceAfter=No` should be accompanied by `CorrectSpaceAfter=Yes`.

+Though `CorrectSpaceAfter=Yes` signals a kind of typographical error in the sentence, `Typo=Yes` should not be applied unless there is an error in how a word is rendered, and that error is *internal* to the word.
+Missing spaces *between* legitimate words are considered external to the word.

 Note that a similar mechanism can be used also to mark excess spaces around punctuation (using `CorrectSpaceAfter=No`).
 Punctuation should not be attached to another node via `goeswith` because they do not together constitute a word.
 Example: